 - 30 Reclaim VAT you spent on supplies from other EU countries, in the previous calendar year, from the relevant EU country's tax authority, unless you already do this as part of your regular VAT return.

-- 5 Registration deadline if you have any income which is not fully taxed or any capital gains tax liabilities for the 2018/19 tax year.
+- 5 Self Assessment registration deadline if you have any income which is not fully taxed or any capital gains tax liabilities for the 2019/20 tax year.

 - 2 Form P46 (Car) relating to the quarter ending 5 October (if there has been any change in the use of your company cars), sent to HMRC (for benefits not payrolled).

-- 30 This is the last day to file your tax return online if you want HMRC to collect any underpayment automatically through your PAYE tax code.
+- 30 This is the last day to file your self assessment tax return online if you want HMRC to collect any underpayment automatically through your PAYE tax code.

 - 31 The first payment on account of your self-assessment tax for the tax year ending 5 April 2019/20 and the remaining unpaid balance of your self-assessment tax for the year ending 5 April 2018/19, paid to HMRC.